 |Posted by No Compromise Ministries of Deliverance on April 14, 2018 at 11:00 PM||comments (0)|

-In 1st Thessalonians 3:1-8 Paul writes to some new believers who suddenly find themselves in great difficulty, they ere being persecuted for their faith in Jesus Christ and our text shows how Paul reassured them and from this passage I want to share with you some truth about hard times.
+In 1st Thessalonians 3:1-8 Paul writes to a group new believers who suddenly find themselves in some great difficulties because they ere being persecuted for their faith in Jesus Christ and our text shows how Paul reassured them and from this passage I want to share with you some truth about hard times.

 A victim looks at everyone else and cries out, "Life isn't fair" but a student looks at life and says, "what happened to me could have happened to anyone."

-A victim believes his hard times have come because God is trying to punish him and a student understands that God allows hard times in order to help him grow.
+A victim believes their hard times have come because God is trying to punish them and a student understands that God allows hard times in order to help them grow.

-A victim would rather complain than find a solution and a student has no time to complain because he is busy making the best of his situation.
+A victim would rather complain than find a solution and a student has no time to complain because they are busy making the best of the situation.

-A victim feels so sorry for himself that he has no time for others and a student focuses on helping others so that he has no time to feel sorry for himself.
+A victim feels so sorry for themselves and have no time for others and a student focuses on helping others so that they have no time to feel sorry for himself.

-And in In 1st Thessalonians 3:1-8, Paul writes to some new believers who suddenly find themselves in great difficulty, they ere being persecuted for their faith in Jesus Christ and our text shows how Paul reassured them and from this passage I want to share with you some truth about hard times @
+And in In 1st Thessalonians 3:1-8, Paul writes to some new believers they being persecuted for their faith in Jesus Christ and our text shows us how the Apostle reassured them and from this passage I want to share with you some truth about hard times with this visual @

 |Posted by No Compromise Ministries of Deliverance on March 15, 2018 at 4:15 PM||comments (0)|